hotwired/stimulus-site/_handbook/05_working_with_external_resources.md

 # Working With External Resources

+In the last chapter we learned how to load and persist a controller's internal state using the Data API.

+Sometimes our controllers need to track the state of external resources, where by _external_ we mean anything that isn't in the DOM or a part of Stimulus.
+For example, we may need to issue an HTTP request and respond as the request's state changes.
+Or we may want to start a timer and then stop it when the controller is no longer connected.
+In this chapter we'll see how to do both of those things.

+## Asynchronously Loading HTML

-In this chapter we'll learn how to populate parts of a page asynchronously by loading and inserting remote fragments of HTML.
-We use this technique in Basecamp to keep our initial page loads fast, and to keep our views free of user-specific content so they can be cached most effectively.
+Let's learn how to populate parts of a page asynchronously by loading and inserting remote fragments of HTML.
+We use this technique in Basecamp to keep our initial page loads fast, and to keep our views free of user-specific content so they can be cached more effectively.

-We're going to build a general purpose controller that populates its element with HTML fetched from the server, and we'll use it to load a list of unread messages like you'd see in an email inbox.
-Start by adding the controller's markup to `public/index.html`:
+We'll build a general-purpose content loader controller which populates its element with HTML fetched from the server.
+Then we'll use it to load a list of unread messages like you'd see in an email inbox.

+Begin by sketching the inbox in `public/index.html`:

 ```html
 <div data-controller="content-loader"
      data-content-loader-url="/messages.html"></div>
 ```

-Then create a new `public/messages.html` file with the HTML for our message list.
-In a real application you'd generate this HTML dynamically on the server, but for demonstration purposes we'll just use a static file:
+Then create a new `public/messages.html` file with some HTML for our message list:

 ```html
 <ol>